9.2 Verbal Art and Speech Play

 Music and storytelling is a critical part of the human experience.
 Therefore, it is closely tied to language and human communication.
 Documenting verbal art and speech play is important for two reasons:

-- Cultural Context -- verbal art gives a rich cultural context for language use and can truly enrich an archive.
+- Cultural Context -- verbal art gives a rich cultural context for language use and can truly enrich an archival collection.
 These contexts show creative ways in which language is used and can also give insight into cultural practices such as religious hymns or chants, folk songs and dance, and stories or fables.

 - Linguistic Insight -- verbal art also sheds valuable light on certain linguistic features in a language.
-The way native speakers manipulate sounds and words and weave linguistic tapestries can highlight certain phonological;, morphological, and syntactic information about a language’s structure.
+The way native speakers manipulate sounds and words and weave linguistic tapestries can highlight certain phonological, morphological, and syntactic information about a language’s structure.
 The metaphorical nature of much verbal art can also be an extremely fascinating area of semantic research.

 Verbal art and ethnomusicology are major topics in their own right, and could be a course on their own.
 If you’d like to learn more about verbal art, ethnomusicology, and how to elicit this kind of information for language documentation projects, you can start with these recommended resources: